This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• The morning of: Start a campfire bright and early and do not start cooking until the fire has died down and you have a pit full of hot coals.
-Arrange a thin level layer of hot coals for your dutch oven to sit on, ensuring there will be space in between base of dutch oven and coals for air flow.
-Heavily grease base and sides of dutch oven with butter.
-Pour half of the bread and liquid mixture in the dutch oven.
+• To bake the French toast: Heavily grease the base and sides of Dutch oven with 1 tablespoon butter.
+Pour half of the bread and liquid mixture in the Dutch oven.
 Then evenly spread a layer of the blueberries, cream cheese slices and smashed peaches.
 Finally, top with remaining bread and liquid mixture.
-Cover with lid, and then cover lid with hot coals.
-Use an equivalent of 18 coals on the lid to 6 coals underneath for a 10 inch dutch oven.
+Cover with the lid, and then cover lid with hot coals.
+Use an equivalent of 18 coals on the lid and 6 coals underneath for a 10-inch Dutch oven.
 After about 45 minutes, carefully lift lid to check doneness.
 Should not jiggle and should appear golden brown when done.
-Serve with additional maple syrup and bacon and/or sausage.

 Nutrition information is automatically calculated, so should only be used as an approximation.